ArYaN14138/ETH-AVAX-PROOF-Intermediate-EVM-Course__Module3/README.md

 - Ensure the contract owner address is secured and only accessible to authorized parties.
 - Test thoroughly before deploying to a mainnet environment.

-## License

-This smart contract is licensed under the MIT License.
-See `LICENSE` for more information.

 ## Project by :